-In recent months, there have been several local and national news stories about high lead levels in school drinking water.
+In the last couple of years, there have been several local and national news stories about high lead levels in school drinking water.
 Lead isn’t present in the water Denver Water sends to our schools, but lead can get into water as it moves through lead-containing plumbing and fixtures.
-While there is no state or federal mandate requiring schools to test for lead, our district’s Environmental Services Division is implementing proactive measures to test drinking water sources for our students and staff to ensure it meets federal drinking water guidelines for schools established by the Environmental Protection Agency (EPA).
+While there is no state or federal mandate requiring schools to test for lead, our district’s Environmental Services Division decided in 2016 to implement proactive measures to test drinking water sources for our students and staff to ensure it meets federal drinking water guidelines for schools established by the Environmental Protection Agency (EPA).

-Environmental Services and technicians from maintenance will be visiting schools over the next eight to 12 weeks before staff and students arrive in the morning.
+Environmental Services visits schools before staff and students arrive in the morning.
 They will be collecting a water sample from every drinking fountain, kitchen food prep sink, lounge sink or other fixtures used for drinking water.
 Denver Water will assist with the analysis.

 This activity also includes identifying older schools that may have a lead water service line in order to plan for replacement under the 2016 bond proposal or future bond proposals.
 The Environmental Protection Agency recommends that lead levels over 20 parts per billion be remediated in schools.
 As a precaution, DPS will address issues in which samples test at 15 parts per billion or higher.
 One part per billion is equivalent to a single drop of water in 55,000 gallons.